 Through the years, the stadium has seen several changes and renovations.
-In 1982, a lighting system was added to the facility.
+In 1982, the lighting system was added to the facility.
 The system was first used in Tech’s nationally televised 21-14 Thanksgiving Day victory over Virginia that season.
 The game was broadcast on WTBS and was the first nationally televised game from Lane Stadium.

 Prior to the 1989 season, Lane Stadium underwent further improvements.
 Tech received a donation of 16 flags with the “VT” logo for the stadium.
-Lane Stadium also received a new paint job that included the addition of maroon and orange stripes around the inner walls of the facility.
+Lane Stadium also received a new paint job which included the addition of maroon and orange stripes around the inner walls of the facility.

 In 1991, a new scoreboard bearing BIG EAST Conference logos replaced the old scoreboard at the south end of the stadium, while a new auxiliary scoreboard was placed at the north end.
 In the spring of 1994, renovations were completed on seven lower sections of the east stands.
 Renovations included replacing concrete risers and the addition of wheelchair seating.

 Before the 1994 season, plaques bearing retired jerseys of Tech heroes Bruce Smith, Carroll Dale, the late Frank Loria and Jim Pyne were added to the wall in the north end zone.
-With the addition of the north end zone seats, the four retired numbers now fly on flagpoles above those stands.
+With the addition of the north end zone seats, the four retired numbers now fly on flag poles above those stands.

 In 2008, banners were placed on both the east and west sides on beams honoring conference player of the year and national award honorees, including Bronko Nagurski Trophy and Lombardi Award winner Corey Moore and Outland Trophy honoree Bruce Smith.